High-frequency asymptotics of the vertex function: diagrammatic parametrization and algorithmic implementation: Implementation

 This term contains three factors, i.e.~a fermion-boson vertex\cite{Ayral2016} that describes the coupling to a pairing field, the bosonic propagator in the $pp$-channel, and an additional fermion-boson vertex, as depicted schematically in \cfg{FB_Rpp}.
 We can thus argue diagrammatically that this localized term belongs to the rest function $\R_{pp,\ud}$.
 For the other channels, we find equally that the localized structures belong to the respective rest function, and hence $\mc{F}_r \in \Phi_{r,\ud}$.

-Note that, to obtain the full rest functions as well as the fully irreducible vertex function, it would require the analytic expressions for all the reducible $\Phi$ functions, that have so far never been reported in the literature.
-Their calculation requires the very involved procedure of inverting analytically the Bethe-Salpeter equations, which goes beyond the scope of this paper.
-The resulting expressions should reproduce the multiple vertex divergencies\cite{Schaefer2013,Kozik2015,Schaefer2016,Ribic2016} appearing in the $\Phi$ functions for $T \leq \frac{\sqrt{3}}{2\pi}U$.
-As these divergent terms are not present in the full vertex $F$, they must be subjected to cancellations between $\Lambda_{\mathrm{2PI}}$ and one (or more) of rest functions.
+Note that, to obtain the full rest functions as well as the fully irreducible vertex function, it would require the analytic expressions for all the reducible $\Phi$ functions.
+The latter have been derived in Ref.~\onlinecite{Thunstroem2018}, where it has been shown that the corresponding expressions for the reducible vertices $\Phi$ and the fully irreducible vertex $\Lambda_{\mathrm{2PI}}$ are very involved.
+The simplification $\Lambda_{\mathrm{2PI},\ud} + \sum_r \mc{R}_{r,\ud} = -\frac{3U^5}{16}\prod_i \frac{1}{\nu_i}$ is far from obvious, and the complexity of the expressions can be directly linked to the multiple vertex divergencies\cite{Schaefer2013,Kozik2015,Schaefer2016,Ribic2016,Vucicevic2018} appearing in the $\Phi$ functions for $T \leq \frac{\sqrt{3}}{2\pi}U$.
+These divergencies are however exactly canceled by corresponding terms in $\Lambda_{\mathrm{2PI}}$.
+These cancellations are in fact a strong argument for vertex-based methods built upon the sum of frequency-localized structures\cite{PhysRevB.100.155149} $\Lambda_{\mathrm{2PI}} + \sum_r \mc{R}_{r}$.